SCPR/static-projects/timelines/README.md

 Let's take things from the beginning, which is more than some will want but it's the way to do this properly.

 1. Quick Route
-    * [Download](https://mac.github.com/) the GitHub for Mac and install following the setup instructions
+    * [Download](https://mac.github.com/) GitHub for Mac and install
     * Follow the setup instructions
         * Create a GitHub account and activate it.
         * Add your login and password to the GitHub for Mac application and sign in.
         * Click continue to add Git Config information and install the Command Line tools.
         * You do not have any local repositories so click done.
+        * Open a browser and go to SCPR's [GitHub page](https://github.com/SCPR/static-projects/).
-        * Clone the [static-projects](https://github.com/SCPR/static-projects/) repository on GitHub by clicking Clone in Desktop on the right-hand side.
+        * Clone the [static-projects](https://github.com/SCPR/static-projects/) repository by clicking "Clone in Desktop" on the right-hand side.
+        * Save this repository in a place where you want to work on code projects.

 2. Longer Route
     * See if you have git installed.
 Git is a version control system designed to allow for collaboration on web development projects.